-- (a) The Integrated Health Association (IHA) for Medical Groups - (b) The California Healthcare Performance Information System (CHPI) - (c) The CMS Physician Quality Reporting System - (d) CMS Hospital Compare - (e) CalHospital Compare
+- (a) The Integrated Health Association (IHA) - (b) The CMS Physician Quality Reporting System - (c) CMS Hospital Compare - (d) CalHospital Compare

 ARTICLE 2 PROVISION AND USE OF DATA AND INFORMATION FOR QUALITY OF CARE

 2.01 HEDIS and CAHPS Reporting

 Contractor shall annually collect and report to Covered California, for each QHP Issuer product type, its Quality Rating System HEDIS, CAHPS and other performance data (numerators, denominators, and rates).
 Contractor must provide such data to Covered California each year regardless of the extent to which CMS uses the data for public reporting or other purposes.